-The interviews ON THE ACADEMY THRESHOLD led me, this time, to the work of Sophia Ruffini, born in 1997, currently a student of the course in Sculpture and new contemporary technologies at the Academy of Fine Arts in Macerata.
+The interviews On the threshold of the Fine Art Academy led me, this time, to the work of Sophia Ruffini, born in 1997, currently a student of the course in Sculpture and new contemporary technologies at the Academy of Fine Arts in Macerata.
 Starting from her thesis “La pelle, l’armatura, la muta” (The skin, the armor, the moult), passing through the projects she created for the Casamatta Review in Fano, for Paratissima Turin and for the Festival del Tempo in Sermoneta, I tried to investigate where her research has taken her and in which direction she is orienting her experimentation and her work.

 La pelle, l’armatura, la muta (The skin, the armor, the moult ) / Beginning of the moult, knotting and starching, 2020/21.
 Ph.credit Giulia Piunti